mac-codes/CSharpPractice/README.md

     * The **using** statement applies to all of the code in a code file
 * To make a variable visible inside and outside of a code block, you must define the variable outside of the code block.
 * Do not forget to initialize any variables whose value is set in a code block, such as an `if` statement.
+### Difference between *DO* and *WHILE*
+* `for`: executes it body while a specified Boolean expression evaluates to true.
+* `foreach`: enumerates the elements of a collection and executes its body for each elements of the collection.
+* `do-while`: conditionally  executes its body one or more times.
+* `while`: conditionally executes its body zero or more times.

 ## Code Readability
 When implimenting an `if` statement that includes a single-statement code block: